nginxinc/nginx-ingress-workshops/README.md

 ## Audience

-These Workshops are meant for Modern Application Developers, DevOps, Platform Ops, and SRE engineers working with Kubernetes and Ingress Controllers, to learn and understand how Nginx Ingress Controller works - is configured, deployed, monitored and managed.
+These Workshops are meant for Modern Application Developers, Architects, DevOps, Platform Ops, and SRE engineers working with Kubernetes and Ingress Controllers, to learn and understand how Nginx Ingress Controller works - is configured, deployed, monitored and managed.

-The student taking these Workshops should have basic and/or intermediate skills and knowledge with:
+The Student taking these Workshops should have basic and/or intermediate skills and knowledge with:

 - Kubernetes Administration
 - Nginx webserver and Nginx Proxy